zeek/zeek/frameworks/configuration.rst

     TestModule::my_ports 80/tcp,53/udp

-Note that as seen in the above example, for options of type :bro:type:`interval`, the numeric value in the config file is interpreted as seconds and there cannot be any time units (such as sec, min, etc.).
+Note that as seen in the above example, for options of type :zeek:type:`interval`, the numeric value in the config file is interpreted as seconds and there cannot be any time units (such as sec, min, etc.).